13.5.2.3. CHECK TABLE Syntax

 following table.
 These options apply only to checking

-tables and are ignored for
+MyISAM tables and are ignored for

-tables and views.
+InnoDB tables and views.

-If none of the options QUICK
+If none of the options QUICK,

-, or EXTENDED
+MEDIUM, or EXTENDED are

 specified, the default check type for dynamic-format

-tables is MEDIUM
+MyISAM tables is MEDIUM.

 This has the same result as running myisamchk